Decoding the What, Why, and How of Business Process Model and Notation (BPMN 2.0)

 Before we go onto BPM 2.0, we should first understand what BPMN is.
 A business process model and notation diagram, also known as a BPMN diagram, is a useful tool used to display an internal business process.

-BPM notation aims at giving a visual representation of a particular business procedure that can be easily understood by all stakeholders.
-The BPMN diagram gives an overview of the process to business units so that they can see the collaboration and transactions that occur within the process and the organization as a whole.
+BPM notation aims to give a visual representation of a particular business procedure that can be easily understood by all stakeholders.
+The BPMN diagram gives business units an overview of the process so they can see the collaboration and transactions that occur within the process and the organization as a whole.

 The development of BPMN was carried out by the Business Process Management Initiative (BPMI).
 The maintenance of BPMN was carried out by the Object Management Group (OMG).
 These two units merged into a single unit in the year 2005, and have released several updates to BPMN standards ever since.
 In the year 2011, the latest iteration of the BPMN standard was released.
 This standard was referred to as BPMN 2.0.
 This new version added more BPMN levels of detail, such as interrupting and non-interrupting events and more detailed sub-processes.